CredLancer/SuperLancers/README.md

 - A digital reputation framework ensuring privacy in payments, invoicing, and encouraging anonymous feedback. view code[here](https://github.com/CredLancer/LancersZK/blob/58d28bd6e9bff95a5f9e95e0938aa91f52a40f49/Credlancer_Privacy/packages/hardhat/scripts/request)
 - Self-sovereign identities and verifiable credentials, utilizing Polygon's zkEVM and Polygon ID for decentralized NFT credential minting. view Code [here](https://github.com/CredLancer/LancersZK/blob/3150c3fa94b0fe67e8dde20c7eee955e998e91aa/credLancer_cross_chain/src/identity)

-These features work cohesively to redefine the future of on-chain work environments.
+These features work cohesively to redefine the future of on-chain work environments.'

+## Technology:
+Using Aztec's sandbox so that we could easily interact with our Solidity smart contract using Noir.
+We created additional user flow for private payments, this way freelancers can opt out of receiving escrow from open work contracts and instead return them to organizations.
+Then, they can issue private invoices using Aztec Token Bridge and effectively shield transactions and ensure their privacy.
+Privacy is critical especially in enterprise use cases, not only for payments, but also for credentials for private companies.

 ## Project structure
 - `credLancer_cross_chain` has the contracts for :